Management companies for apartment blocks

 The owners’ management company can make house rules for the effective operation and maintenance of the multi-unit development.
 These rules must be agreed by a meeting of members but the first set of rules can be made by the company before the sale of the first unit.
 If a unit is let to tenants, one of the terms of the letting should state that tenants must observe the house rules.
 You can download a sample of house rules from the FAQ section on the Housing Agency’s website.

 The company may not enter into contracts with providers of goods and services which are to last for more than 3 years.

-Any person affected may apply to the Circuit Court for an order to enforce any rights conferred or obligation imposed under the Act.
-This includes the owners’ management company, a unit owner, a trustee under a will or other settlement and the developer.
+You can apply to the Circuit Court for an order to enforce any rights or obligations imposed under the Act.
+This includes the owners’ management company, a unit owner, a trustee under a will or other settlement, a tenant and the developer.
 The Court, instead of making an order, may direct the parties to attempt to solve the matter by mediation.

 A property management agent is hired by an owners’ management company to provide services to manage an estate, for example, refuse collection, repairs and maintenance.
 Generally, people living in a multi-unit development have more contact with the agent than with their owners' management company, as the agent looks after the day-to-day running of the estate.
 The roles of the owners’ management company and the property management agent are separate, and the details of the relationship between them are set-out in a contract or letter of engagement.